Wthomas443/Physics-Informed-Machine-Learning/_posts/2025-04-09-Physics-Informed-Spectral-Harmonic-Learning-for-Reconstructing-Fields-on-a-Sphere.md

 ### 6.1 Low-Resolution Dataset ($n = 100$)

-Using $L = 9$ and $H^2$ regularization, the model captures broad-scale temperature gradients, but struggles in unsampled regions (e.g., oceans, poles).
+Using $$L = 9$$ and $$H^2$$ regularization, the model captures broad-scale temperature gradients, but struggles in unsampled regions (e.g., oceans, poles).

 ### 6.2 High-Resolution Dataset ($n = 3510$)

-Using $L = 12$ with the same framework yields improved detail and spatial resolution.
+Using $$L = 12$$ with the same framework yields improved detail and spatial resolution.
 Errors are reduced especially over land, demonstrating scalability.

 ---